digna-ai/releases/2025.09/source_connector_guides/postgres_connector_guide.md

-# Source Connector for Postgres
+# Source Connector for PostgreSQL

 This guide describes how to configure Digna to connect to Postgres using either the native Python connector or the ODBC driver.